OSGeoLabBp/tutorials/english/bash/bash.rst

 	1275
 	~$ ./sum1.sh
 	1
 	~$ ./sum1.sh 10 20 30
 	55

-Note that the result is flase if no parameter is given and if more parameters are given, onlythe first is considered.
+Note that the result is false if no parameter is given and if more parameters are given, only the first is considered.

 Conditionals
 ------------